 Caring for your tools and equipment properly can prevent surface rust.
 Be sure to oil garden tools before storing them, hand-wash kitchen knives (instead of putting them in the dishwasher), and store belongings where they'll be protected from the weather.

-As a warning, you may find that objects appear black after soaking in vinegar or lemon juice, but should return to their original color after being rinsed in water.
-It's also a good idea to keep ingredients, such as vinegar, borax, and baking soda away from children and pets.
+Note that objects may appear black after soaking in vinegar or lemon juice but should return to their original color after being rinsed in water.
+It's also a good idea to keep ingredients, such as vinegar, borax, and baking soda, away from children and pets.
 Though these natural methods are less harsh than most store-bought rust removers, it is up to you whether you want to use them to clean antiques and other valuable items or use the ingredients in a home with kids and pets.

 Equipment / Tools

 - Clean rags

 - Hard-bristle brush, nail brush, or old toothbrush